SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 </table>

 - The minimum supported version of Elasticsearch follows the [CirrusSearch requirements](https://www.mediawiki.org/wiki/Extension:CirrusSearch#Dependencies).
-- [OpenSearch](https://opensearch.org/) is a fork of Elasticsearch OSS 7.10.2, governed by The Linux Foundation, and Wikimedia is [migrating to it](https://phabricator.wikimedia.org/T370147).
+- [OpenSearch](https://opensearch.org/) is a fork of Elasticsearch OSS 7.10.2, governed by the OpenSearch Software Foundation (a project of The Linux Foundation), and Wikimedia is [migrating to it](https://phabricator.wikimedia.org/T370147).

 ### Notes